-NOTE: Time Window parameter is different from the "Analytics target period" defined in clause 6.1.3.
+NOTE 1: Time Window parameter is different from the "Analytics target period" defined in clause 6.1.3.

+NOTE 2: When Time Window is not provided, the consumer subscribes to runtime data or analytics collection, with no end time specified.

 NF (or NF-Set) ID specifies a data source that may provide the data.